pdfcpu/pdfcpu/content/config/config.md

 # Config

-This command lets you manage your configuration.
+Config commands inspect or reset pdfcpu's runtime configuration.

-List or reset your configuration.
+Use them when you want to review the active settings or restore the default configuration file.